jonasthewolf/gsn2x/README.md

  - V04: All elements listed under `supportedBy` and `inContextOf` must be known elements types and semantically sensible (e.g. a Justification cannot be listed under `supportedBy`).
  - V05: All referenced elelemts in `supportedBy` and `inContextOf` must be unique i.e., no duplicates in the list.
- - V06: All referenced elelemts in `supportedBy` and `inContextOf` must not refer to the node itself.
+ - V06: All referenced elelemts in `supportedBy` and `inContextOf` must not refer to the element itself.
  - C01: There should be only one but must be at least one top-level element (G,S,C,J,A,Sn) unreferenced.
  - C02: The top-level element must be a Goal.
 A top-level element is an element that is not referenced by any other element.
  - C03: All referenced elements in `supportedBy` and `inContextOf` must exist.